What Are Machined Seals and Why Are They Essential in Industrial Applications?

 Machined seals and mechanical seals are often confused, but they serve different sealing purposes depending on equipment design, operating conditions, and performance requirements.

 A machined mechanical seal is a custom-manufactured sealing component, typically produced using CNC machining from engineered materials such as PTFE, PEEK, carbon, or elastomers.
-Machined seals are designed to meet exact dimensional tolerances, making them ideal for non-standard housings, retrofits, and extreme industrial environments.
+Mechanical seals are designed to meet exact dimensional tolerances, making them ideal for non-standard housings, retrofits, and extreme industrial environments.

 A mechanical seal, on the other hand, is a complete sealing assembly consisting of rotating and stationary seal faces, springs, secondary seals, and hardware.
 Mechanical seals are commonly used in pumps, mixers, and compressors to seal rotating shafts.